mixophrygian/movie-critic-matchmaker/README.md

 # Where's the data from?

-I'm so glad you asked. (todo: link to web scraper repo)
+I'm so glad you asked.
+All of the data was gathered with [this web scraper I made](https://github.com/mixophrygian/criticMatchScraper)